id-studiolab/Digital-Interfaces/assignments/01-reaction-game-hw-code/index.md

 | <img src="https://id-studiolab.github.io/Connected-Interaction-Kit/components/touch-sensor/assets/Grove-Touch-Sensor.png" alt="Touch Sensor" width="200"/>|<img src="https://id-studiolab.github.io/Connected-Interaction-Kit/components/tactile-switch/assets/custom-tactile-switch-centered.png" alt="Tactile Switch" width="200"/>|<img src="https://id-studiolab.github.io/Connected-Interaction-Kit/components/chainable-led/assets/ChaiNEO-RGBW.png" alt="Chainable RGBW LED" width="200"/> |
 |      |      |      |

-Once the LED turns white, both players have to try and touch their sensor as quick as possible.
+Once the LED turns white, both players have to try and touch/press their input as quickly as possible.
 Whoever is faster wins the round, and the LED will light up in the color of the winner.

 ![](acting_machine_diagram.png)

 The image above shows the diagram representing the control flow of the game.
-We will go into more detail of explaining about <i>Acting Machine Diagrams</i> later.
-For now you can already interpret how the control might flow if you start in the <i>state</i> (circle) labeled "wait" and then traverse the <i>transitions</i> (arrows) from state to state.
+We will go into more detail about <i>Acting Machine Diagrams</i> later.
+For now you can already interpret how the control flow if you start in the <i>state</i> (circle) labeled "wait" and then traverse the <i>transitions</i> (arrows) from state to state.

 ---

 ## Connecting the cables
 Your ItsyBitsy has several connection ports on it.
-To be sure that your code works properly, you need to make sure that the ports to which you connected your components are the same used in your code.
+To be sure that your code works properly, you need to make sure that the ports to which you connected your components are the same as those used in your code. your code.

 For example, if you connect a component to port D7, you need to use the following code to reference it: